 Frequently Asked Questions

 The Solo Stove Tower exclusively uses wood pellets, specifically designed for heating.
-It has a gravity-fed hopper that holds 25 pounds of pellets, which provides approximately three hours of continuous burn time.
+Its gravity-fed hopper holds 25 pounds of pellets, providing approximately three hours of continuous burn time.

-How much heat does a Solo Stove Tower produce?
+How much heat can the Solo Stove Tower produce for an outdoor area?

 With a full 25-pound hopper of wood pellets, the Solo Stove Tower can burn continuously for approximately three hours.
 Factors like pellet quality, ambient temperature, and wind conditions can slightly influence the actual burn duration.

-Can I use the Solo Stove Tower on a wooden deck?
+Can the Solo Stove Tower be safely used on a wooden deck?

 No, the Solo Stove Tower Patio Heater is not recommended for use on wooden decks or any other combustible surfaces.
 It radiates heat from its base, making it suitable only for non-combustible surfaces like stone, concrete, or pavers.

-What’s the difference between Solo Stove Tower and a regular fire pit?
+How does the Solo Stove Tower differ from a traditional fire pit?